 Configure BIOS for UEFI Systems

-PRos relies on BIOS system calls and does not support UEFI directly.
-If your computer uses UEFI, enable Compatibility Support Module (CSM) in the BIOS settings.
-Enter the BIOS setup by pressing keys like F2 or DELETE during boot (check your motherboard manual for the exact key).
+x16-PRos relies on BIOS system calls and does not support UEFI directly.
+If your computer uses UEFI, enable CSM in the UEFI settings.
+Enter the UEFI setup by pressing keys like F2 or DELETE during boot (check your motherboard manual for the exact key).
 Locate and enable CSM support.

 Change DISABLED to ENABLED for CSM support.Access the Boot Menu